Agnes of France (empress): Later life

 Anna survived Andronikos' fall and is next heard of in 1193, when she is said by a Western chronicler to have become the lover of Theodore Branas, a military leader who fought on the Empire's northern frontier.
 They did not at first marry.

 After the fall of Constantinople in 1204, Agnes derived respect from the Latin barons due to her being a former empress.
 According to Robert of Clari, Agnes had a bad reputation and could only talk through a translator because she did not know French.
 At that time she was 30 years old and had spent most of her life in the Byzantine court.
+She may have compelled the aforementioned Theodore to swear fealty to the Latins, following the fall of Constantinople.

 Anna and Theodore eventually married, at the urging of the Latin emperor Baldwin I of Constantinople, in summer 1204.
+During the rule of the Latins, she obtained for Theodore the governance of Adrianople, Apros and Demotica, who were fully shared with herself.
 Theodore Branas continued to fight for the Latin Empire, and is last heard of in 1219, by which time Agnes has already disappeared from the historical record.
-They had at least one daughter, who married Narjot de Toucy.
+They had at least one daughter, whose name is apparently lost to history, married Narjot de Toucy, a prominent nobleman who served as regent of the Latin Empire twice.
+Decades later, a prominent socialite of Byzantium by the name of Irene Komnene Laskarina Branaina claimed descent from Agnes.

 Her date of death is sometimes given in modern genealogies as "1220" or "after 1240".